Baby carriers

 • Refusal to feed or move

-If any of these show up: get inside, warm gently, and consult a doctor if needed.
+In this case: go inside, warm up gently, and consult if needed.

 Conclusion